-The school offers the following PHO (post-graduate continuing education) Master's programmes:
+The School offers the following PHO (post-graduate continuing education) Master's programmes:

-- the Master's in Public Management (MPM), part-time, given in Utrecht, in Dutch. - the MSc in Environmental and Energy Management (MEEM), full-time, given in Leeuwarden, in English. - the Master's in Risk Management (MRM), part-time, given in Twente, in Dutch.
+- the Master's in Public Management (MPM), part-time, given in Utrecht, in Dutch. - the MSc in Environmental and Energy Management (MEEM), full-time, given in Leeuwarden, in English. - the MSc in Risk Management (MRM), part-time, given in Twente, in Dutch.

 Every PHO post-graduate Master's programme has a Master's examination.
-The degree of Masteris conferred on persons who pass the examination.
-Students completing the Master's in Environmental and Energy Management (MEEM) earn the MSc title.
+The degree of Master is conferred on persons who pass the examination.
+Students completing the Master's in Environmental and Energy Management (MEEM) and the Master's in Risk Management earn the MSc title.

 The PHO post-graduate Master's programmes consist of courses (or 'modules').
 Students are examined in each of the courses/modules.
 The exams may consist of multiple components.
 In all cases, testing involves an individual component.
-Information on all programmes can be obtained from the BPO.
+Information on all programmes can be obtained from the Professional Learning & Development department.

 Every Master's programme has a programme committee.
 Every PHO post-graduate Master's programme has a programme leader and a programme manager.
-The programmes are supported by the BPO (Bureau Post-academisch Onderwijs or Post-graduate Support Office).
+The programmes are supported by the department of Professional Learning & Development.